carueda/odssplatim-ui-original/README.md

 $ grunt
 ```
 This generates `bin/` with a self-contained platform timeline editor
 application.
-You can open http://localhost:8000/bin/index.html in your
+You can then open http://localhost:8000/bin/index.html in your
 browser.